ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### Using the editor with collaboration plugins

-The easiest way to integrate {@link features/collaboration collaboration plugins} in an Angular application is to create a custom build first and later import it from the Angular application &mdash; see [Using a custom CKEditor 5 build](#using-a-custom-ckeditor-5-build).
+The easiest way to integrate {@link features/collaboration collaboration plugins} in an Angular application is to create a custom build first and then import it from the Angular application &mdash; see [Using a custom CKEditor 5 build](#using-a-custom-ckeditor-5-build).

-For such scenario we provide a few ready-to-use integrations featuring collaborative editing in Angular applications:
+For such a scenario we provide a few ready-to-use integrations featuring collaborative editing in Angular applications:

 - [CKEditor 5 with real-time collaboration features](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/real-time-collaboration-for-angular)